daleonpz/daleonpz.github.io/me/index.md

 ---

 Hi there ᶘ ᵒᴥᵒᶅ,
-I want to inspire you to let your mind wander and to embrace the uncertain path your mind may take.
+I want to inspire you to let your mind wander.
-Each post is result of  moments of solitude in which I learned something about myself.
+Embrace the uncertain path your mind may take.
+I learned so much about myself doing it.

-I encourage you to do the same.
+That's why I encourage you to do the same.

-If you just want to say hi, send me an [email](mailto:daleonpz@gmail.com) or a message to my sexy [Instagram](https://www.instagram.com/daleonpzinst).

 ![about](/images/about.jpg )
+Wanna say hi?
+Send me an [email](mailto:daleonpz@gmail.com).<br>
+Or write me in [Instagram](https://www.instagram.com/daleonpzinst).

 Have a nice day!